How Freelancers Are Taxed in Portugal (Simple Guide)

 5) Are you provisioning for IRS and Social Security?

-Do not treat taxes as annual surprises.
-The correct approach is to set aside the tax amount due monthly.
+Do not treat taxes as surprises to be unrapped whenever you receive a tax bill.
+The correct approach is to set aside an expected tax amount monthly.

 Practical check:

-Set a routine for monthly provisioning for IRS and Social Security – do not tret taxes as an afterthought.
+Set a routine for monthly provisioning for IRS and Social Security – do not treat taxes as an afterthought.

 6) Is your structure still appropriate as income grows?

-At some point, you may need to reassess:
+At some point, you may need to reassess whether your business structure is still efficient:

 • VAT status

-• whether you should remain as a sole trader or consider a company
+• whether you should remain as a sole trader or consider incorporation

 Practical check:

-Reassess your structure when revenue or costs change materially (don’t wait for a problem letter)
+Reassess your structure when revenue or costs change materially (don’t wait for a surpise letter or email revealing a problem).

 Retenção na Fonte (Tax Withholding)

 This is not an extra tax.
-It is simply an advance payment of your IRS, so it has no impact on your net income.
+It is simply an advance payment of your IRS — so it has no impact on your annual net income.

 At the end of the year, the tax withheld during the year is deducted from your final IRS calculation.
 If too much was withheld, you receive a refund.
 If too little was withheld, you pay the difference.